Raphael-Boichot/Yet-another-PC-to-Game-Boy-Printer-interface/README.md

 ![Game Boy Printer to Arduino Uno pinout](Pictures/Setup.jpg)

 What you should get with the example GNU Octave code : random black and white tiles.
 Up to you to interface that with any fancier image converter.

+## Funfact

+Dealing with I/O on the serial port — despite the Arduino being a slave-only device — turned out to be a surprisingly frustrating experience.
+It took me a whole week just to get something barely working, which is unusually long for my patience.
+It's much simpler to dump packets to an SD shield or to send individual bytes using a custom protocol entirely managed by the PC.
+I hope it will help people to deal with the printer from another platform.